B.A., Philosophy, University of California, Irvine

 Ph.D., Philosophy, University of Toronto

-Dr. Scott has taught The Meaning of Life along with The Art and Theory of Dance at New York University for the School of Professional Studies periodically since 1995.
-Students have included lawyers, judges, physicians, university faculty and staff, fashion designers, artists, actors, financial professionals, computer programmers, construction workers, and others from many walks of life.
+Dr. Scott taught The Meaning of Life along with The Art and Theory of Dance at New York University for the School of Professional Studies periodically from 1995 onwards, for almost 20 years.
+Students included lawyers, a NJ Supreme Court judge, physicians, university faculty and staff, fashion designers, artists, actors, financial professionals, computer programmers, construction workers, and others from many walks of life.

 Other professional philosophical experience has included teaching The Philosophy of Art and The Philosophy of Sex at the New School University in New York City from 1996-2001.
-From 1991 to 1995, Scott was an Assistant Professor at the University of Ottawa, St. Mary's University (Halifax, NS), and Texas Tech University, and previously an instructor at the University of Toronto while finishing his doctorate.
+From 1991 to 1995, he was an Assistant Professor at the University of Ottawa, St. Mary's University (Halifax, NS), and Texas Tech University, and previously an instructor at the University of Toronto while finishing his doctorate.
 Other courses taught include Ethics, Business Ethics, Birth of Western Philosophy, Aristotle, Philosophy of Culture, Aesthetics, Philosophical Anthropology, Formal Logic, Critical Thinking, Early Modern Philosophy (The British Empiricists), and Art, Nature, and Philosophy, the last with a curator from the Royal Ontario Museum.
-He was a Visiting Research Fellow at the Philosophy Department, Princeton University (1995-7) and a Visiting Research Scholar at the Philosophy Department, the University of Texas, Austin (Summer 2017).
+He was a Visiting Research Fellow at the Philosophy Department, Princeton University (1995-7), with Sarah (Waterlow) Broadie, OBE, his sponsor, and a Visiting Research Scholar at the Philosophy Department, the University of Texas, Austin (Summer 2017), sponsor Alexander Mourelatos.

-In addition to academic philosophy, Scott has actively engaged in two other professions, dance education and information technologies.
+In addition to academic philosophy, he has actively engaged in two other professions, dance education and information technologies.
 After studying at the San Francisco Ballet School and the National Ballet School of Canada, he taught ballet in New York and California, and became professionally involved in computer dance technologies while pursuing his academic degrees.
 He subsequently directed the doctoral studies program in dance education at New York University from 1995-8.
-During that time he created and headed The Practice and Theory of Teaching Ballet, a summer program that featured Claude Bessy and Serge Golovine of the Paris Opera Ballet School (1997) and Dinna Bjørn of the Royal Danish Ballet School (1998).
+During that time he created and headed The Practice and Theory of Teaching Ballet, a summer program that featured Claude Bessy and Serge Golovine of the Paris Opera Ballet School (1997) and Dinna Bjørn of the Royal Danish Ballet School and the Norwegian National Ballet (1998).
 He also taught Philosophy of Dance, Dance History, Research in Dance, Curriculum K-12, Ballet Technique, and Computer Studies in Human Movement.